bonfocchi/test_app/readme.md

 5 - RESTfull API following the specs.
 DONE
     ( The API documentation can be found here: http://docs.catalogapp2.apiary.io ) (Additionally an 'api_blueprint.md' file was added to the root of this project)
-    NOTE: Catalogs or Catalog pages API calls where not included on this API.
+    NOTE: Catalogs or Catalog pages API calls where partially included on this API.

 6 - Frontend.
 6.1 - Pictures thumbnail creation to be displayed on the frontend.
 DONE